 Starting your own business as a sole trader comes with many different benefits, such as being your own boss, setting your own work hours and calling all the shots yourself.
+Find out how to set up business as a sole trader.

 And unlike forming a limited company, being a sole trader means you’ll face less tape and paperwork, be exempt from Corporation Tax and retain your privacy by not having your information shared publicly on Companies House.